Rahul-2006/GreetingCard/README.md

 This is a Greeting Card for Dussehra <br>
-You can enter you name and get a Greeting message.
+You can enter you name and get a Greeting message.<br>
+I used coolers for the color palettes.